-Model to predict Zn deficiency status based on other elements concentration thaliana plants exposed to Fe or P deficiency.
-Contrary to the MLR model developed for Zn deficiency, Baxter et al. (2008b) found that changes in Fe concentration alone had no power to detect Fe-deficiency and detection was totally dependent on analysis of other elements.
-This difference could be caused by the two different Zn deficiency treatments used in this study which incorporated more data points to the model, while only one deficiency treatment was used in the Fe deficiency study (Baxter et al., 2008b), but it could also be because in that study the Fe concentrations in leaves of plants grown under low and normal Fe did not differ, while in our study, the shoot Zn concentrations of plants grown under severe and mild Zn deficiency were significantly different, next to having extremely low Zn concentrations in comparison to control conditions.
-The Zn concentration thus appears to be much less tightly controlled in A. thaliana than for Fe.
+Exposing A. thaliana plants to different levels of Zn deficiency also affects the homeostasis of other elements, which made it possible to develop an MLR model able to predict the Zn deficiency status of a plant based on changes in other elements (Table 2).
+This approach is analogous to the model used by Baxter et al. (2008b) to predict the physiological status of A. thaliana plants exposed to Fe or P deficiency.
+Contrary to the MLR model developed for Zn deficiency, Baxter et al. (2008b) found that changes in Fe concentration alone had no power to detect Fe deficiency, and detection was totally dependent on analysis of other elements.
+This difference could be caused by the two different Zn deficiency treatments used in this study which incorporated more data points in the model, while only one deficiency treatment was used in the Fe deficiency study (Baxter et al., 2008b), but it could also be because in that study the Fe concentrations in leaves of plants grown under low and normal Fe did not differ, while in our study, the shoot Zn concentrations of plants grown under severe and mild Zn deficiency were significantly different, having extremely low Zn concentrations in comparison with control conditions.
+The Zn concentration thus appears to be much less tightly controlled in A. thaliana than Fe.
 In that respect, Zn corresponds more with P, for which their model did incorporate P concentration (Baxter et al., 2008b).
 This analysis provides strong evidence that elements do not behave independently upon Zn deficiency and it shows the power of using a combination of elements as a phenotype of interest to detect a plant's nutritional status.
-The use of these traits to evaluate crops tolerance to Zn deficiency has the potential to simplify and shorten the process of identification of Zn deficiency tolerant varieties.
-However, further studies confirming the application of comparable biomarkers as found for A. thaliana in the evaluation of Zn deficiency tolerance in crops will be needed.
+The use of these traits to evaluate the tolerance of crops to Zn deficiency has the potential to simplify and shorten the process of identification of Zn deficiency-tolerant varieties.
+However, further studies confirming the application of biomarkers comparable with those found for A. thaliana in the evaluation of Zn deficiency tolerance in crops will be needed.